cloudmesh-community/book/chapters/msg/graphql.md

 ### Variables :o:

-:o: this section needs to be improved as it can not be understood by a non GraphQL expert. for example the term interpolate is not defined.
+:o: Mihir had updated this - explained variables section, do we need a screenshot as well just to show the section in GraphiQL IDE where variables are defined?

 Variables are used to pass dynamic values to queries.
 Instead of passing hard-coded values to a query, variables can be defined for these values.
 Now these variables can be passed to queries.

-**Variables can be defined in the Query variables panel at left bottom of the graphiql client**.
-The variable is defined as a json object and this is how it looks like
+**Variables can be defined in the Query variables panel at left bottom of the graphiql client**, it is an in-browser IDE for GraphQL.
+There are many implementations of _graphiql_ available.
+For our chapter we will use [GraphiQL](https://github.com/skevy/graphiql-app).
+Its usage is discussed later in this chapter.

+A variable is defined as a json object and this is how it looks like

 ```json
 {